 iv. shall include the list of granted users in the multi-talker group in List of Granted Users field;

-v. shall include the list of SSRCs of granted floor participants; and
+v. shall include the list of Audio SSRCs of Granted Particpants; and

-vi) may include the list of functional aliases of the granted floor participants in the List of Functional Aliases field.
+vi. may include the list of functional aliases of the granted floor participants in the List of Functional Aliases field.

-d. shall start the T1 (End of RTP) timer for the particpant to which the floor is granted;
+d. shall start the T1 (End of RTP) timer for the participant to which the floor is granted;

-e. shall start timer T20 (Floor Granted) for the particpant to which the floor is granted, if the floor request was queued and initialise the counter C20 (Floor Granted) to 1;
+e. shall start timer T20 (Floor Granted) for the participant to which the floor is granted, if the floor request was queued and initialise the counter C20 (Floor Granted) to 1; and

 f. shall stay in the state to 'G: Floor Taken' state.